DarthSim/overmind/README.md

 You can omit the process name to connect to the first process defined in the Procfile.

-If you were already in a `tmux` session when you ran `overmind connect` then you will be in a nested `tmux session`.
+If you were already in a `tmux` session when you ran `overmind connect` then you will be in a nested `tmux` session.
 To disconnect only from the `overmind` session, use `Ctrl b Ctrl b, d`.
 Sending `Ctrl b` twice will cause the command to be sent to the nested session.